-What then must be done, supposing all these elements-State, not the good, the rich, the noble, the many-to co-exist in one of them only. and the same community?
-Are we to give power to the A bare sugood, supposing only that they are sufficient in number to one only form, or at least to govern, a State1?
+What then must be done, supposing all these elements-State, not the good, the rich, the noble, the many-to co-exist in one one of them only. and the same community?
+Are we to give power to the A bare sugood, supposing only that they are sufficient in number to one only form, or at least to govern, a State 1?
 But then there is a does not difficulty which affects all exclusive awards on the ground exclusive of superiority in this or that attribute.
 Each of the right to supremacy. elements before us-the rich, the noble, the good, the many-is liable to have its claims defeated by those of a single individual richer or nobler or better than all the rest, or indeed by those of a mass of men of which this can be said.
-Our review of facts shows that none of these exclusive claims to supremacy on the ground of a bare superiority in one of the elements which contribute to the life of the State deserve to be accounted 'normal' (δρθός), or to find recognition in a normal constitution.
+Our review of facts shows that none of these exclusive claims to supremacy on the ground of a bare superiority in one of the elements which contribute to the life of the State deserve to be accounted 'normal' ($\partial \rho \theta ds$), or to find recognition in a normal constitution.
 We thus obtain an answer to the question raised at the end of c.
 11 (1282 b 6), what are normally constituted laws, and whether they will be conceived in the interest of the better sort or the many (1283 b 35).
 They are, we find, laws designed for the common good of both; though there is one case in which all laws are out of place-that of the appearance of a παμβασιλεύς.
-When the good are not so Unless the superior as to outweigh in virtue the collective merit virtue of the Good is of the mass ($\delta \tau a \nu \sigma \nu \mu \beta a \ell \nu \eta \tau \delta \lambda \epsilon \chi \theta \epsilon \nu$, 1283 b 39), then so tranthey must share power with the many.
-Some mixed as to outconstitution must be adopted, which will give to the good weigh the collective and to the many a proportionate share of power; and in merit of determining the proportion which is to fall to the lot of the Many, the Good, and wellbeing of the the Rich. and the divide power bein the way most conducive to each, regard must be had to the advantage of the whole Many must State and the common advantage of the citizens 1: 'and a citizen is, broadly, one who shares in ruling and being tween them ruled, but he differs according to the particular constitution: under the best constitution he is one who is able and purposed to rule and be ruled with a view to a life of the common good, virtue' (1283 b 42 sqq.).
-We infer, then, that the best constitution will be so designed as to favour his pursuit of this end, and this we find to be the case if we compare the Fourth Book (4 (7).
-2. 1324 a 23, ὅτι μὲν οὖν ἀναγκαῖον εἶναι πολιτείαν αρίστην ταύτην καθ' ην τάξιν καν δστισούν αριστα πράττοι καὶ (ώη μακαρίως, φανερόν έστιν).
+When the good are not so Unless the superior as to outweigh in virtue the collective merit virtue of the Good is of the mass ($\delta \tau a \nu \sigma \nu \mu \beta a i \nu \eta \tau \delta \lambda \epsilon \chi \theta \epsilon \nu$, 1283 b 39), then so tranthey must share power with the many.
+Some mixed scendent as to outconstitution must be adopted, which will give to the good weigh the and to the many a proportionate share of power; and in merit of determining the proportion which is to fall to the lot of the Many, the Good, being of the cient superiority in virtue, no deficiency in the numbers of the virtuous is a bar to their claims: even a single individual, if more virtuous than all the rest of the community, has an irresistible claim to rule.

 1 This question is left unanswered, but the answer intended to be given to it may probably be gathered from the sentences which succeed.
-It is that, given a sufficient superiority in virtue, no deficiency in the numbers of the virtuous is a bar to their claims: even a single individual, if more virtuous than all the rest of the community, has an irresistible claim to rule.
+It is that, given a suffithe Rich. divide power bein the way most conducive to the common good.